BuvinJT/distbuilder/docs/ConfigClasses.md

 a given package.
 See [QtIfwControlScript](#qtifwcontrolscript) for more info.

 Objects of the type `QtIfwPackageScript` are used to dynamically generate a script used by a QtIFW package.
-Scripts are able to perform the most sophisticated customizations for an installer.
+Refer to the details on [Installer Scripting](LowLevel.md#installer-scripting) to learn more about the low level helpers provided by the library for this purpose.

-For maximum flexibility, you may directly define the entire script via a raw string, by setting the "script" attribute.
-Or, you specify a source to an external file instead.
-Also, In additional You may always delegate scripts to a traditional QtIFW definition.
+For maximum flexibility, rather than using the dynamic methods, you may directly define the entire script via a raw string, by setting the `script` attribute.
+Or, you may specify an external file as the source instead via `script_path`.
+In addition, you may always delegate scripts to a traditional QtIFW definition by using a higher level config [QtIfwConfig](#qtifwconfig) to specify such.

 This class works in an analagous manner to [QtIfwControlScript](#qtifwcontrolscript).
 Please refer to the that documentation for an explanation of how use these script